akhilsadam/positional-iss/README.md

 - The application queries data from the National Aeronautics and Space Administration (NASA) public website, in particular ISS positional information via the <a href="https://nasa-public-data.s3.amazonaws.com/iss-coords/2022-02-13/ISS_OEM/ISS.OEM_J2K_EPH.xml">Public Distribution file</a> and regional sighting data for the Midwest via the <a href="https://nasa-public-data.s3.amazonaws.com/iss-coords/2022-02-13/ISS_sightings/XMLsightingData_citiesUSA05.xml">XMLsightingData_citiesUSA05</a> file.

-Example input data is available at the above links.
+Example input data is available at the above links, and can also be found in the writeup, at `app/api/static/doc/article.pdf`.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#installation--usage)